Shadow Health Heent Answer Key

 The Shadow Health HEENT exam simulates a real-life clinical encounter, requiring you to demonstrate proficiency in several key areas:

-• Physical Examination Skills: You'll need to perform a thorough HEENT exam, demonstrating your ability to correctly palpate lymph nodes, assess visual acuity, perform otoscopy, and utilize other appropriate techniques.
+• Physical Examination Skills: You'll need to perform a thorough HEENT exam, demonstrating your ability to correctly palpate lymph nodes, assess visual acuity, perform otoscopy, and put to use other appropriate techniques.
 Precision and accuracy in your technique are vital.

 • Diagnostic Reasoning: Based on the patient's history and your physical examination findings, you'll need to formulate a differential diagnosis and justify your reasoning.
 This requires critical thinking and the ability to synthesize information.